ModelCloud/Device-SMI/README.md

 > {'type': 'gpu', 'model': 'geforce rtx 4090', 'vendor': 'nvidia', 'memory_total': 25757220864}

-To get CPU info, just simply using 'cpu' to create a new Device object. then you can get all infos
+To get CPU info, use `cpu` to init a new Device object.

 ```py
 from device_smi import Device